eXascaleInfolab/orbits_repro/README.md

 We have three reproducibilty scripts.
 Each script can be ran seperately.

-1. Fast (takes ~2 days) : reproduce the results of all figures except the ones from items 2 and 3.
+1. Fast: reproduce the results of all figures except the ones from items 2 and 3 (takes ~2 days)
 ```bash
     $ cd TestingFramework/bin/Debug/
     $ sh repro_short.sh
 ```

-2. SSV/iSSV results: Figure 13 in the Soccer dataset (takes ~XXX days)
+2. SSV/iSSV: reproduce the results of Figure 13 a and b -- Soccer dataset (takes ~XXX days)

 ```bash
  $ cd TestingFramework/bin/Debug/
  $ sh repro_extra_ssv.sh
 ```

-3. M-RNN results: all figures (takes ~ XXX days)
+3. M-RNN: reproduce the results of MRNN in all corresponding figures (takes ~ XXX days)

 ```bash
     $ cd TestingFramework/bin/Debug/